LG125YT/Hummus.py/README.md

 # Hummus.py

-This wrapper is currently in version 0.0.4!
+This is an asynchronous wrapper currently in version 0.0.5!

 ## Getting started